aimclub/iOpt/docs/source/examples.rst

 Tuning parameters using the iOpt framework
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let's search for the optimal combination of hyperparameters using the iOpt framework.
+Let's tune the hyperparameters using the iOpt framework.
 Let's prepare an auxiliary class in which we will describe the basic aspects of the problem being solved.
 An example of such a class is presented in the listing.

 .. code-block:: python
    :caption: Description of the task for finding the optimal combination of values of continuous parameters using the iOpt framework